RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Or that was the plan, anyway.

-Actually getting up and out was a challenge, and the rough bricks she had to slide over with only mangled and cut up clothes to protect her skin meant that she did end up getting cut up regardless.
-It was all good until she had to commit to pulling herself with her arms and not standing on the rail.
+Actually getting up and out was a challenge, and the rough bricks and concrete she had to slide over with only mangled and cut up clothes to protect her skin meant that she did end up getting injured regardless.
+It was all good until she had to commit to pulling herself with her arms and not standing on the rail, being assaulted had been far more exhausting than she wanted to admit and she struggled to keep herself clear of the clawing rock.
 As soon as her chest had all her weight on it and her noodly, weak arms were the only thing lifting her above the punishing stone and concrete, that was when her brain's desire to punish her for getting caught up in this mess kicked into overdrive.

 The need to somehow cleanse or overwrite the harm someone else did with worse harm she could do.
-Debug knew it was mad, knew if she said it aloud to anyone they would try to get her committed to an asylum.
+Debug knew it was mad, knew if she said it aloud someone reasonable they would try to get her committed to an asylum.
 But it worked.
 As twisted an idea as it was, no one could claim to own or control her with threats of violence if she could threaten herself with worse violence.

 Her stomach and hips got the worst deal out of the struggle.
 Countless grazes and small cuts decorated her skin, but the thrill of once again besting some controlling freak and showing what real pain was ran through her veins and leaked from her skin.

 Getting her bearings, Debug realised it was night time.
 So either Beth had kept her trapped for a while day or had gotten bored of her quite quickly.
 Regardless, the cover of darkness meant she could scuttle through the carpark to the hotel car.

 Back when they had first claimed ownership of it, Debug had spent several days practicing breaking into it.
-Not in an effort to get better at breaking into cars, but because she was trying to reverse engineer a remote that would work on it and kept locking her tools inside.
+Not in an effort to get better at breaking into cars, but because she was trying to reverse engineer a remote that would work on it and kept locking her tools inside and she was determined to not need to call a locksmith.

-The shim she had used all that time ago was still hidden in a bush near the car, so she wouldn't need to go get the keys she made for it from inside.
+The shims she had used all that time ago was still hidden in a bush near the car, so she wouldn't need to go get the keys she made for it from inside.

 Thankfully it was a warm night, so Debug barely noticed she was mostly naked as she streaked towards freedom.